What Happens in Cabo, Stays in Cabo: Itinerary for a week-long stay in Los Cabos, Mexico

 3) Location, Location, Location

 I find it hard to believe why anyone would want to leave the heavenly grounds of the Marquis Los Cabos but if you like to get out and explore during your trip or you'll want to leave each night for nightlife, be prepared to spend a lot of money on transportation.
 This resort is located between Cabo san Lucas and San Jose del Cabo in “The Corridor”.
-This is a stretch of land where many resorts are located but there is nothing much to do off-property.
+This is a stretch of land where many resorts are located but there is nothing much to do off-property close by.
 Cabo san Lucas is a pricey taxi ride away but San Jose del Cabo is a little less so.
-You can also opt for the bus, which was awesome and cheap!.
+You can also opt for the bus, which was awesome and cheap, but you’ll want to steer clear of that at night and they don’t run 24/7.

-The magic of these resorts is really upped by their isolation and the quiet setting away from town enhances the relaxation factor.
+The magic of these resorts is really upped by their quiet setting away from town.
 Be sure to let your agent know if close proximity to town is a must for you, there are lots of options with easy access.

 4) All Rooms are Created Equal